-PCR applications can be filed after a guilty plea, and they can also be filed after a trial.
+In New Jersey, PCR applications can be filed after a guilty plea, and they can also be filed after a trial.
 PCR applications can be filed while the defendant is serving a jail or prison sentence.
 They can also be filed after a sentence has been completed.
 State of New Jersey v.
 Roper, 362 N.J.
 Super.
 248 (App.
 Div., 2003) established that principle.
 Willie Roper had ten indictable convictions before his conviction on the matter for which he sought PCR.
-The trial judge held that a PCR hearing would be a waste of the court's time.
+The trial judge ruled that a PCR hearing would be a waste of the court's time.
 The Appellate Division disagreed.
 That court held that the conviction for which PCR was sought could affect sentences on future convictions.
 As such, the trial court was obliged to consider the PCR application.

-Probably the asserted basis for most PCR applications is ineffective assistance of counsel.
+Probably the most asserted basis for PCR applications is ineffective assistance of counsel.
 Ineffective assistance of counsel forms a basis for having a conviction set aside under both New Jersey and federal constitutional law.
 For an ineffective assistance of counsel argument to succeed, the PCR applicant must establish two things.
-The first is that counsel's performance was substandard; and that counsel's inadequate performance prejudiced the defendant.
+The first is that counsel's performance was substandard; second is that counsel's inadequate performance prejudiced the defendant.
 Counsel's substandard performance need not have been at trial itself; it could have been at pretrial preparation.
 For example, counsel may have failed to conduct an adequate investigation.
 Or counsel may have failed to challenge an illegal search and seizure of evidence.

 Illustrating these principles is State of New Jersey v.
 Afanador, 151 N.J.
 41 (1997).
 Moises Afanador filed a Petition for PCR after receiving two consecutive life terms in prison for drug trafficking, specifically being a “drug kingpin”.
 He argued that not only were his sentences excessive, but that the jury was improperly instructed on the definition of “kingpin”.